channingwalton/typeclassopedia/TheRoadToTypeclassopedia.md

   }
 ```

 This is a common pattern, the method returns a Foo instance or null if the method cannot do its job.
-But, anyone calling this method needs to know that the result might be null which is extremely error prone and completely insane.
+Anyone calling this method needs to know that the result might be null which is extremely error prone and completely insane.
 We can do better than that by returning a value that represents that fact that the method might not be able to return a result, an optional value.

 Instead of the insidious null, we can represent this optional value with a type called *Option*.
 A type that represents a value that may or may not exist.